 Instructions

-- Preheat oven to 325°F (163°C).
-Place paper liners into 7 wells of a standard muffin pan and set aside.
+- Preheat oven to 350°F. Place paper liners into 7 wells of a standard muffin pan and set aside.

-- In a large bowl, combine vegetable oil and sugar and whisk to combine.
+- In a large bowl, combine vegetable oil and sugar and whisk to combine.5 Tablespoons (62 grams) vegetable oil, ½ cup (99 grams) granulated sugar

 - Add half of the flour mixture to the oil mixture and stir to combine.
 Then add half of the whisked egg, stirring to combine.
-Add the remaining flour mixture and stir before adding the remaining egg and stirring just until blended.
+Add the remaining flour mixture and stir before adding the remaining egg and stirring just until blended.1 large egg

-- Add grated carrots and pecans and stir until blended.
+- Add grated carrots and pecans and stir until blended.¾ cup (80 grams) freshly grated raw carrots, ¼ cup (30 grams) finely chopped pecans

-- Spoon batter into the prepared pan, filling each of the seven wells ⅔ full (about 2 ½ Tablespoons or 55 grams of batter per cupcake).
+- Spoon batter into the prepared pan, filling each of the seven wells ⅔ full (about 2 heaping Tablespoons or 50 grams of batter per cupcake).

-- Bake the cupcakes for 45 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs (but no raw batter).
-The tops of the cupcakes will be just slightly domed, and they will flatten (but shouldn't sink down) as they cool.
+- Bake the cupcakes for 30 minutes or until the tops spring back when lightly poked.
+The tops of the cupcakes will be just slightly domed and will flatten out as they cool.
 Allow the cupcakes to cool completely in the pan on a wire rack before removing.

-- In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat cream cheese and room temperature browned butter on high speed until smooth, about 1 minute.
-Add vanilla and salt and beat to combine.
+- In the bowl of a stand mixer using the paddle attachment (or in a large bowl using a handheld electric mixer), beat cream cheese, room temperature browned butter, and remaining 4 Tablespoons room temperature butter on high speed until smooth, about 1 minute.
+Add vanilla and salt and beat to combine.6 Tablespoons (86 grams) unsalted butter, 6 ounces (170 grams) full-fat cream cheese, ¾ teaspoon (4 grams) vanilla extract, 1 pinch salt

 - With the mixer running on low speed, slowly add confectioners’ sugar until all the sugar is added.
-Then beat on high speed until the mixture is well combined and creamy.
+Then beat on high speed until the mixture is well combined and creamy.2 ½ cups (284 grams) confectioners’ sugar

 - Once the cupcakes have cooled completely, they're ready for frosting.
-Fit a piping bag with a large piping tip (I used Wilton 8B) and pipe a large swirl of frosting onto each cupcake.
+Fit a piping bag with a large piping tip and pipe a large swirl of frosting onto each cupcake.
 Or, if you prefer, use an offset spatula to spread frosting onto each cupcake.

 JoAnn👩❤️👩 Lutz